 - For payments remitted at your bank, online, or third party payments, please allow for sufficient time for your payment to be received.
 Your payment is not received at the City the same day you make your payment.

-Yes, you can access your tax account 24/7 with a "MyCity" account.
-Check your property tax account balance and home owner grant status, view current & past tax information, payment history, & property assessment values.
-All you need is your property tax notice or folio number & access code, an email address & a computer.
+Yes, you can access your property tax account 24/7 with a "MyCity" account.
+Check your property tax account balance and Home Owner Grant status, view current & past tax information, payment history, and property assessment values.
+All you need is your tax notice or folio number & access code, an email address & a computer.

 No, the amount of taxes on your bill cannot be appealed.
-You can, however, appeal your assessment.
+Your total property tax amound depends on the assessed value of your home, which is determined by BC Assessment.
+If you wish, you may appeal your assessment through BC Assessment.
 Your assessment notice is mailed to you at the beginning of January each year.
-The appeal deadline is January 31, 2017.

 If you do not receive a tax notice, please contact: